lsst/LDM-PMT/index.rst

 * Level 1 denotes the most important milestones exposed at the NSF level

-* Level 2 denotes cross-subsystem milestones (for example, DM milestone that affect the Camera Subsystem)
+* Level 2 denotes cross-subsystem milestones (for example, DM milestones that affect the Camera Subsystem)

-* Level 3 denotes cross-team milestones within a subsystem (for example, Middleware milestone that effect the DRP Team)
+* Level 3 denotes cross-team milestones within a subsystem (for example, Middleware milestones that effect the DRP Team)

 * Level 4 denotes internal milestones within a team.